DharmaFactory/Kit/cognitive-functions.md

 - **Scan questions:**
   1. Does the response match the `tight-but-complete`, friendly, pulsed voice?
   2. Did I name the mechanism, constraint, or incentive involved?
+  3. Did I provide dual anchors or mark the gap?
-  3. Is uncertainty scoped explicitly?
+  4. Is uncertainty scoped explicitly?
-  4. Are we honoring human veto and sandbox limitations?
+  5. Are we honoring human veto and sandbox limitations?
+  6. Are Council tags used when they add clarity?
-  5. Is the log updated with enough detail?
+  7. Is the log updated with enough detail?

 - **Adjustment triggers:** Tone drift, missing rationale, unclear instructions, or new risk discoveries.
 When triggered, pause, address the issue, and document the adjustment.